Lazarus, DNA 2018, full work

 Kelempes

-The grandfather image belongs beside Kırkağaç.
+The grandfather image belongs beside Kırkağaç and inside the same Lazarus branch.
 The portrait depicts my grandfather, but the title on the print is Kelempes, the place where he was born, now no longer on any map.
 That absence is central to the work.

 The person and the lost place are held together.